ibm-cloud-docs/vpc/vpe-cross-account.md

 After an endpoint gateway is created for an {{site.data.keyword.cloud_notm}} service, it presents the endpoints that are associated with it.
 You can edit the endpoint gateway in various ways, such as binding or unbinding IP addresses, changing the resource group, and updating tags.
 If you need to change the service endpoints for any reason, you must delete and re-create the endpoint gateway.
 {: important}

-## Creating an endpoint gateway with Terraform
+## Creating a cross-account endpoint gateway with Terraform
 {: #creating-cross-account-endpoint-gateway-terraform}
 {: terraform}

-You can use Terraform to create an endpoint gateway.
+You can use Terraform to create a cross-account endpoint gateway.

 To use Terraform, download the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in.
 For more information, see [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 {: requirement}